Skip to sign in Skip to content

 Lack of personalized support

-Google provides free standard support with their Business Starter plan.
+Google provides free standard support with its Business Starter plan.
 But as a large tech company, their support may struggle to understand the needs of a small healthcare practice.

 Here at Hushmail, we have conversations with our healthcare customers about supporting HIPAA compliance every day.
 Our plans include full support at no extra cost.
-You can speak with real people on the phone or online and have unscripted conversations.
+You can get help from a real person when you need it.
+We'll guide you through setup and answer your questions along the way.

 Not built for healthcare users